outr/scarango/README.md

 * [X] QueryResponseIterator to cleanly iterate over every result without loading everything into memory
 * [X] Support ArangoDB with authentication disabled
 * [X] Support AbstractCollection.replace by key to allow updating the document's key
+* [X] Add support for Arango default configuration to be loaded optionally from typesafe.config

 ### Features for 0.3.0 (Release 2017.04.28)